- Explore the UNESCO World Heritage Site of Antigua Guatemala with a private guide

 Your final full day starts with a 30-minute drive to Guatemala's most famous archaeological site, Tikal, with over 3,000 ancient structures encroached by jungle.
 Its 147ft steep-sided towers rise out of the thick jungle canopy.
 Follow the footsteps of Mayan royalty, wandering the wide causeways and well-kept plazas.
 While the national park sees an influx of visitors, your guide will take you off the beaten track dipping in and out of the vegetation where you might encounter monkey species and an array of exotic birdlife.

-Don't forget to pop into the park's museum before heading to Guatemala City where you will spend your last night.
+Don't forget to pop into the park's museum before heading to Guatemala City where you will board for an overnight flight to Madrid.

 A Rough Idea of Price